istio/istio.io/content/blog/2019/egress-traffic-control-in-istio-part-3/index.md

 1.  **Prevent tampering**.
 1. Traffic control is **transparent** to the applications.

-Now, let me present two alternative solutions for egress traffic control and show which requirements they satisfy, and, more importantly, cannot satisfy.
+Next, I'm going to cover two alternative solutions for egress traffic control and show the requirements they satisfy, and, more importantly, cannot satisfy.

 The most natural solution for egress traffic control is